uniorunr/websoket-chat/README.md

 ### Features:
 - WebSocket protocol
-- Continue to work when the application goes offline (if the connection is lost)
+- The chat continues to work when the application goes offline (if the connection is lost)
 - Desktop Push Notifications via Notification API
 - Custom backgrounds to choose
 - Emoji picker component